Zankoku-Okuno/aladdin/README.md

 Aladdin
 =======

-Aladdin is an extensible, associative-memory-model assempbly language suitable for implementation in software.
-While originally conceived as component of the Lotus compiler interpreter, Aladdin is designed to be usefule as a drop-in module for any application that requires a custom virtual machine.
+Aladdin is an extensible, associative-memory-model assembly language suitable for implementation in software.
+While originally conceived as component of the Lotus compiler interpreter, Aladdin is designed to be useful as a drop-in module for any application that requires a custom virtual machine.

 Features
 ========